bi-rugaoishii/myDEMCFD/README.md

 ---

-## 9. Stress-Divergence Viscous-Term Validation
+## 7. Implicit Viscous-Term Formulation

-The variable-viscosity viscous term has been replaced with the stress-divergence form.
-The remaining work is validation and tuning near interfaces and boundaries.
+Add an implicit treatment of the viscous term so viscous stability constraints can be relaxed, especially for small cells, high viscosity, and embedded-boundary cases.

 TODO:

-- [ ] Validate the term for constant-viscosity cases against the old Laplacian form
+- [ ] Decide the matrix form for the implicit viscous update
+- [ ] Start with the diagonal / Laplacian-like part if full coupling is too large
-- [ ] Test stability and accuracy at high viscosity ratio
+- [ ] Connect the implicit viscous solve to boundary conditions and cell/face attributes
-- [ ] Check interaction with 3D boundary-cell attributes and free-surface cells
+- [ ] Validate stability and accuracy for constant and variable viscosity cases

 ---

-## 10. Surface-Tension Validation and Improvement
+## 8. Surface-Tension Validation and Improvement

 Surface tension is implemented.
 The next work is validation, curvature improvement, and spurious-current reduction.